-By December 18, St. Augustine School delivered your generous donations in support of the Sancta Maria House, families in need, and our Parish Refugee Programme.
-What a fantastic and wonderful way to celebrate Christmas by continuing to walk with Christ to continue his mission and the work of the Church!
-More details will follow.
+By December 16, St. Augustine School delivered your generous donations in support of the Sancta Maria House, families in need, the Holy Childhood, and the Oblate Missions in Kenya.
+What a fantastic and wonderful way to celebrate Christmas by continuing to care for others in our world as members of our extended family and to continue Christ's mission and the work of the Church!
+Our Advent Giving Initiaitves raised over $5000!

 Thank you to all who so generously donated to our Advent Giving initiatives!

-The FIRST DAY back from Christmas Break is Tuesday, January 5.*
+The FIRST DAY back from Christmas Break for all students is

-We are hosting our annual Open House/ Information Evening Wednesday, January 13, 2021 at 7:00pm on ZOOM for new parents interested in Kindergarten for September 2021.
+We are hosting our annual Open House/ Information Evening Thursday, January 5, 2023 at 7:00pm IN-PERSON in the school Learning Commons for new parents interested in Kindergarten for September 2023.
 Thank you for helping spread the word.
 Please, pre-register for the evening to receive the zoom link here: St. Augustine School Open House.

-Though our evening took a virtual form this year, if you were in attendance December 14 on the Parish YouTube Channel, we are certain you would agree that this was once again a beautiful Advent Evening of Song and Prayer that our school and parish celebrated.
+If you were in attendance December 8 or joined us virtually, we are certain you would agree that this was once again a beautiful Advent Evening of Song and Prayer that our school and parish celebrated.

-Our "virtual church" was once again packed with close to 500 households tuned in to the parish channel!
-It was so beautiful to hear our children’s voices as they sang so passionately!
-Congratulations to Mr. Logan for his wonderful work preparing the songs, harmonies, and melodies with the students!
+Our church was packed, and it was beautiful to hear our children’s voices as they sang so passionately!
+Congratulations to Mr. Logan, Ms. Brunnock, Mr. Bondoc, and Mr. O'Mahoney for their wonderful work preparing the songs, harmonies, and melodies with the students!
 A special thank you to all grades for their beautiful singing and to our teachers and staff, in particular Mr. Yaptinchay, Mrs. Patzer, and Ms. O’Hara for their work planning, coordinating, and producing the event.

-A special thank you to Father Andrew and the Oblate Fathers, as well as to all the teachers, students, families, friends, and alumni from around the world who took time out of their busy pre-Christmas schedules to celebrate this special evening with us, even if only virtually.
+A special thank you to Father Ignacy and the Oblate Fathers, including our visiting Oblates from out of town, as well as to all the teachers, students, families, friends, and alumni from around the world who took time out of their busy pre-Christmas schedules to celebrate this special evening with us, wheteher in-person or virtually.

 Family Literacy Day is a national awareness initiative to raise awareness of the importance of reading and engaging in other literacy- related activities as a family.
 We are working on what this will look like this year.
-Traditionally, there are organized activities for parents and their children in the Learning Commons, which will not be possible this year.
-Stay tuned for details.
+Stay tuned for details from Ms. Moffat.